uvgusakk/Wutis_case_study/README.md

 This repository includes all the required data for the assessment task Wutis It includes:
 - the initial task file
-- the academic paper on the corresponding topic
+- full reference list
-- ipynb file containing all the output along with explanations
+- ipynb file containing all the output along with explanations and references